 Retailers can be classified based on their general pricing strategy.
 Retailers must decide whether their approach is to use price as a competitive advantage or to seek competitive advantage in non-price ways.

-- Discount Pricing – Discount retailers are best known for selling low priced products that have a low profit margin (i.e., price minus cost).
+- Discount Pricing – Discount retailers are best known for selling low-priced products having a low profit margin (i.e., price minus cost).
 To make profits these retailers look to sell in high volume.
-Typically discount retailers operate with low overhead costs by vigorously controlling operational spending on such things as real estate, design issues (e.g., store layout, website presentation), and by offering fewer services to their customers.
+Typically discount retailers operate with low overhead costs by vigorously controlling operational spending on such things as real estate (e.g., location of retail outlet), design issues (e.g., store layout, website presentation), and by offering fewer services to their customers.

-- Full Price Pricing – Retailers targeting exclusive markets find such markets are far less price sensitive than mass or specialty markets.
-In these cases the additional value added through increased operational spending (e.g., expensive locations, more attractive design, more services) justify higher retail prices.
-While these retailers are likely to sell in lower volume than discount or competitive pricing retailers, the profit margins for each product are much higher.
+- Full-Price Pricing – Retailers targeting exclusive markets find such markets are far less price sensitive than mass or specialty markets.
+In these cases, the additional value added through increased operational spending (e.g., expensive locations, more attractive design, more services) justify higher retail prices.
+While these retailers are likely to sell in lower volume than discount or competitive pricing retailers, the profit margins for each product are often much higher.